-With over 100 miles of coastline, Georgia is no stranger to seafood, beaches or big family travel.
+With over 100 miles of coastline, Georgia is no stranger to seafood, beaches, or big family travel.
 We’ve scoured the Peach state up and down for the best coastal locations for big family fun and compiled the info below on where we found to be the best locales to visit.
+For your convenience, we’ve included links to nearby big family friendly hotels first and then vacation rentals.

 Nestled not too far away from Savannah, Tybee Island functions as its own city as well as a standout destination in Georgia.
 Tybee Island offers plenty of sights to see, ranging from landmarks such as a Civil War Fort and the Tybee Island Lighthouse to majestic wildlife like herons, egrets, osprey, and the endangered loggerhead turtle.
 Additionally, Tybee Island offers a wealth of seafood spots, such as the Agave Bar and Grill, as well as plenty of other beach activities ranging from swimming and kayaking to fishing and a variety of other watersports.